-Creamy and full of taco flavor, this Healthier Taco Mac and Cheese is lower in sodium and fat while still tasting like the comfort food you crave.
+Creamy and full of taco flavor, this Taco Mac and Cheese is a delicious and easy homemade dinner recipe!

 It's getting to be that time of year!

 Even though it's warm here again in Colorado, the cold snap (and snow!) we had last week also snapped my brain into thinking about comfort food and fall.

 Maybe it was the foot of snow I hiked through in Rocky Mountain National Park on Friday.
 Or, it would also be the days getting shorter and the nights getting chillier.

 Let's just forget the 90-degree temperatures during the day because, whatever the reason, comfort food has definitely been on my mind!

 Not that there's really ever a time that I'm not thinking about mac and cheese! #confession

 But, of course, when I have an excuse like fall to think about it I am going to milk that reason for all it is worth.

 My most recent ponderings have led me to where we are today: taco mac and cheese.
 Not sure if it's the childlike subject, or just that I'm that in love, but there are not many other words I have for this dish than...
 Oh.
 My.
 God.